icon-project/icon-sdk-js/README.md

 ### IconService.IconBuilder.MessageTransactionBuilder

 Builder class for `MessageTransaction` instance. `MessageTransaction` is a object representing a transaction object used for sending message data.
-It extends `IcxTransaction` class.
-Parameters are mostly identical to `IcxTransaction` class, except for the following:
+It extends `IcxTransaction` class, so instance parameters and methods of builder class are mostly identical to `IcxTransaction` class, except for the following:

 | Parameter       | Description |
 | ------------- | ----------- |
 | `data` | A message data.
 Data type of the data should be **lowercase hex string prefixed with '0x'.** |
 | `dataType` | Data type of `data`.
 Fixed string `message` is in value. |

+For details of extended parameters and methods, see [IcxTransactionBuilder] section.

 #### Constructor